Red Ruffed Lemur, Varecia rubra

 While feeding in their treed canopy, red ruffed lemurs often hang upside down by their feet to grasp hard-to-reach fruits.
 They might also assume this topsy-turvy position while engaging in play wrestling with one another or during a mutual grooming session.
 Resting positions include hunched sitting and upright postures.
 These prosimians are also prone to resting on their belly or sunbathing on their back with limbs outstretched.
 They are able to stand upright and are good climbers.
 When they do decide to descend to the ground, they walk with their head pointed downward and their tail held high.

-Red ruffed lemurs travel about 0.75 mi (1.2 km) through the forest each day to forage.
+Red ruffed lemurs travel about 0.75 mile (1.2 km) through the forest each day to forage.
 During the wet season, when fruits are plentiful, large foraging groups are the norm.
 During the dry season, however, when fruits are scarce, members scatter with the hope of having more success on their own.
 Members later regroup.
 This practice of separating then coming together is known as “fission-fusion” and is in stark contrast to other diurnal lemurs who forage and move through the forest together as a cohesive group.

 While foraging, mothers often “park” their babies in trees.
 Red ruffed lemurs have been known to chase birds of prey and other potential predators to protect their young and to distract these predators from a nearby lemur nest.